 - 3.17 The Core Strategy (Policy H2) identifies that the site in this general location should have the capacity to accommodate a minimum of 550 dwellings during the plan period.
-The site identified in Figure 6 is capable of providing 550 dwellings at a density of 30 dwellings per hectare.
-The overall site area is 47.5 hectares to take account of site constraints and to accommodate the following infrastructure, services and facilities: - New primary school; - Local highway capacity and infrastructure improvements; - Public transport infrastructure improvements and service enhancements, including a link between Rawreth Lane and London Road; - Link and enhancements to local pedestrian/cycling and bridleway network - Link to green grid greenway no.13; - Public park land to provide a buffer between the built environment and the A1245; - Youth and community facilities; - Play space; and - Sustainable drainage systems.

-3.18 The principles for the development of this site are set out in the Concept Statement.
-The land allocated for development in accordance with this policy is identified in Figure 6.
+The site identified in Figure 6 is capable of providing 550 dwellings at a density of 30 dwellings per hectare, plus a flexibility allowance of 5%, if required.
+The overall site area is 38.8 hectares to take account of site constraints and to accommodate the following infrastructure, services and facilities: - New primary school; - Local highway capacity and infrastructure improvements; - Public transport infrastructure improvements and service enhancements, including a link between Rawreth Lane and London Road; - Link and enhancements to local pedestrian/cycling and bridleway network - Link to green grid greenway no.13; - Public park land to provide a buffer between the built environment and the A1245; - Youth and community facilities; - Play space; and - Sustainable drainage systems. - 3.18 The principles for the development of this site are set out in the Concept Statement.